 As social scientists, we see culture change as an empirical question, and we set about to design a program of research capable of exploring it.
-Since May 2020, we have been conducting original qualitative and quantitative research to understand if and how culture is changing.
-While we are less than a year into an ongoing research program, we have initial results that we think have real value for social issue communicators.
-This preliminary report outlines these findings and lays out questions for the next phases of the project.
+Since May, we have been conducting original qualitative and quantitative research to understand if and how culture is changing.
+While we are only partway through a research program that will last at least a year, we have initial results that we think have real value for social issue communicators.
+This memo outlines these findings and lays out questions for the remainder of the project.